What is a HELOC and how does it work?

 - Enjoy one fixed payment after consolidating debt (such as credit cards that may have higher, variable interest)

 At Numerica, a member can maintain up to three fixed-rate loans at a time from a HELOC balance.
-Plus, there is no fee to convert a variable-rate HELOC balance to a fixed-rate loan.

 When people think of HELOCs, they often think of home improvement projects.
 This is an excellent use of HELOC funding, but it isn’t limited to housing-related costs.
 Other common uses include: